How Many Lessons?

 Public School Driver's Ed

 We’ve seen a lot of “graduates” of the modern public school driver’s education.
 We have found that they spend a LOT of classroom time covering a lot of useful information, and they spend a LOT of time driving around their closed course.
 And that’s great.
 But, what they don’t do is spend enough time on public roads.
 If a student gets appropriate practice with their parents (as they should), then they get a well-rounded education, and enough experience to be safe drivers.
 But, if ALL they do is driver’s ed at school, what they’ve learned is to drive 15 miles-per-hour in a parking lot.
 They are often not comfortable driving faster than that, and they don’t know how to negotiate traffic in the real world.
-If you have one of those students, even if they have been issued their “test waiver” by the school, we normally recommend at least 4 to 6 lessons of private driving instruction, plus plenty of parent practice.
+If you have one of those students, even if they have been issued their “test waiver” by the school, we normally recommend at least 6 lessons of private driving instruction, plus plenty of parent practice.

 More or Less